Maps4HTML/web-map-doc/docs/extension/installation.md

 ![Downloading Source Code](../assets/img/download-extension.gif)

-Once the source code is downloaded and extracted, it can be loaded as an extension through browsers:
+Once the source code is downloaded and extracted, it can be loaded as an extension through chromium browsers:

 ## Loading Extension to Browser